Encyclopedia Fuckme and the Case of the Vanishing Entree: Plot

 The plot is told in the second person, directed towards the player, as if they are themselves the main character.
 The female main character, who is unnamed, receives a note from her dominant lover, Anni, who invites the main character to Anni's house.
 Arriving at the house and engaging in various acts of foreplay, the main character is eventually tied up.
 Anni begins to draw lines on the main character with a magic marker, announcing that she intends to eat the main character for dinner as she brings out a large knife.
 The main character escapes, but is eventually recaptured by Anni, who forces the main character to take a bath so she can be cleaned before being eaten.

 In most of the branching paths, if the submissive main character resists completely or gives in completely during the bath, she is carved alive afterwards by Anni.
 Another ending exists, in which the main character both submits and resists, where the player is allowed by Anni for one last request.
 Upon asking Anni to "...please fuck me," the main character reveals that she has vagina dentata; her vagina eats Anni's fist.
 Anni bleeds to death and the main character survives.

 Development

-Anna Anthropy, an independent game developer, decided to create Encyclopedia Fuckme because her real-life submissive inspired her to write a dating sim.
+Anna Anthropy, an independent game developer, decided to create Encyclopedia Fuckme because her real-life submissive partner inspired her to write a dating sim.
 In an interview with The Escapist, Anthropy rejected the stereotypical dating sim plot, which she felt fit into a "lonely nerd harem fantasy" mold every game, and instead created Encyclopedia Fuckme as a dating sim which was based on real human sexuality and emotion.
 Anthropy stated that Encyclopedia Fuckme was "the first game that ever got Twine much attention".